 2. Don't press save and change tab with Invoice Adjustment tab 3.
 For this message press Stay button and then press Discard button

-When the user presses Discard on a tab (in the above scenario) the current tab must be kept.
+Expected result: When the user presses Discard on a tab (in the above scenario) the current tab must be kept.

 Tested ok.